sindresorhus/sindresorhus.github.com/source/content/apps/quick-launch.md

 appStoreId: 1645566403
 ---

-Quickly open websites, launch apps, and run shortcuts directly from your Lock Screen and Home Screen.
+Quickly open websites, launch apps, and run shortcuts directly from your Lock Screen.

 For example, open google.com, launch TikTok, or run a shortcut to play a random music playlist.